West Burton power stations: Unbuilt West Burton 'B' (Coal)

-In 1988 the then chairman of the CEGB Walter Marshall, Baron Marshall of Goring announced a 2 x 900MW coal-fired power station fitted with flue-gas desulphurisation (FGD) to be known as 'West Burton B' would be built on the site.
+In 1988 the then chairman of the CEGB Walter Marshall, Baron Marshall of Goring announced a 2 x 900 MW coal-fired power station fitted with flue-gas desulphurisation (FGD) to be known as 'West Burton B' would be built on the site.
 The plan was abandoned just before privatisation.

 Closure and future

 In March 2021, EDF confirmed that West Burton A would cease generation on 30 September 2022.
 However, in June 2022, EDF agreed to defer closure of two units at West Burton A power station by a further six months with the closure date revised to 31 March 2023.
 This was in response to the Government request to keep the units available over the winter of 2022–23.
 The station closed as planned on 31 March 2023.
 Decommissioning of the station took place throughout the latter months of 2023, and demolition began in January 2024 with a planned end date of 2028.
 There has been protest to the demolition of the station from campaign group The Twentieth Century Society, arguing significant pieces of Britain's industrial heritage such as West Burton A should be preserved.
+The Society added the building to its Risk List of architecture at risk of being lost in 2023.

 After it was first listed as a candidate in June 2021, on 3 October 2022 the site was announced as the planned location for the first nuclear fusion power plant to be built under the Spherical Tokamak for Energy Production (STEP) programme.